samsonovss/ESPHome-Treadmill-FTMS/3d-models/README.md

 ## ⚠️ Design Status

 The current STEP model is **not fully finished**.
-At this stage, the enclosure **does not yet include the bottom cover and the top lid**.
+At this stage, the enclosure **does not yet include the bottom cover**.
 These components will be added in future revisions of the design.

 ## 🖨️ 3D Printing Details

 - Printed on **Bambu Lab A1**
 - Print area used: **256 × 256 x 256 mm**
-- All parts fit on a standard print bed
-- Designed for easy assembly and stable mounting

 ## 🎨 Finishing (Optional)